 Every year, the value of financial assets in the Western world increases – Europeans, Americans and Asians have never had so much money on the books as they do today.
 However, this is not due to high interest rates, which increase capital, but to sheer austerity, which has become more entrenched due to the pandemic.

-Meanwhile, inflation is nibbling away more and more at the hard-earned wealth of most savers and eroding the purchasing power of savings at a rapid pace.
-Those who continue to rely purely on their bank interest rates as the only investment vehicle have no chance of long-term, solid wealth accumulation and face the spectre of a drastic loss of wealth.
+Meanwhile, inflation is nibbling away more and more of the hard-earned wealth of most savers and eroding the purchasing power of savings at a rapid pace.
+Those who continue to rely purely on their bank interest rates as the only income source, have no chance of long-term, solid wealth accumulation and face the spectre of a drastic loss of wealth.

 Inflation: wealth loss that many have never seen before

-The first signs of this trend can already be seen, only recently the U.S. Bureau of Labor Statistics published a 5.4% increase in consumer prices compared to the same month of the previous year.
-This is the highest monthly inflation rate in 25 years, comparable only to the world financial crisis in 2008.
+The first signs of this trend can already be seen, only recently the U.S. Bureau of Labor Statistics published a 8.6% increase in consumer prices compared to the same month of the previous year.
+This is the highest level since December 1981, putting pressure on employers to raise wages to keep pace.
 Similar figures are also being reported from other countries, predominantly in Europe, with the main price drivers almost universally being housing, energy and travel.

 The biggest problem with inflation is that it works insidiously and most people only notice it when it is too late.
 In the days of our parents and grandparents it was easy, as you could still achieve your dream of owning your own home with a savings book and high interest rates – today this is a relic from the past.
 If you save money these days, one thing is certain: it is worth less and less.
 In the current interest rate environment, banks can hardly pay out any interest and inflation eats up these few meagre percentages (see Figure 2).